hungcq/knowledge-repo/IT/software-engineering-at-google/5-lead-a-team.md

     - Trust
     - Appreciate rational discussion & constructive criticism
     - Sincerely apologize when making mistakes
-  - Remain calm: always observed & have emotional impact on others
+  - Remain calm: always observed by others & have emotional impact on others
   - When people ask for advice:
     - Don't try to solve the problem
     - Help them solve by asking questions to refine & explore the problem